mixxxdj/mixxx/source/chapters/djing_with_mixxx.rst

    Mixxx library - Recordings view

-.. versionchanged:: 1.11
+.. versionadded:: 1.11
-   Allows to save file in a custom recording directory.
+   Allows to specify a custom recordings directory

 Mixxx can record your mix in various audio formats and quality settings.
 You can split your recordings, generate :term:`cue files <cue sheet>`, choose a custom